clojure/tools.cli/README.md

     :default 0
     ;; Use :update-fn to create non-idempotent options (:default is applied first) :update-fn inc]
+   ["-f" "--file NAME" "File names to read"
+    :multi true ; use :update-fn to combine multiple instance of -f/--file :default []
+    ;; with :multi true, the :update-fn is passed both the existing parsed ;; value(s) and the new parsed value from each option :update-fn conj]
    ;; A boolean option that can explicitly be set to false ["-d" "--[no-]daemon" "Daemonize the process" :default true] ["-h" "--help"]])